-Attitude towards children: Children of all ages are welcome at Nhoma Camp.
+- Children of all ages are welcome at Nhoma Camp.

-Generally recommended for children: We can highly recommend Nhoma Camp and Bushmanland to families with interested and enthusiastic children of all ages.
+- We can highly recommend Nhoma Camp and Bushmanland to families with interested and enthusiastic children of all ages.
 Not only is this a wonderful, genuine cultural experience for everyone, but the bush is a virtual classroom offering countless opportunities for new experiences.

 Health & safety

-Fire safety: Arno and Estelle, with the help of the community, regularly maintain fire breaks around the camp in case of bush fire.
+- The camp team, with the help of the community, regularly maintain fire breaks around the camp in case of bush fire.